dcstwh/AzureMachineLearningAutoMLBook/README.md

 # AzureMachineLearningAutoMLBook
-OReilly Book - AutoML with Azure Machine Learning
+Sample Python notebooks for the OReilly Book - AutoML with Azure Machine Learning